US issues $10m bounty in hunt for DarkSide hackers | DW | 05.11.2021

 It is believed that the true cost could run into billions.

-Ransomware cyber-extortion works by hackers involve breaking into a company or institution's network often via phishing or other scams.
+Ransomware cyber-extortion works by hackers involved breaking into a company or institution's network often via phishing or other scams.

 The criminals then encrypt vital company data and demand ramsons via cryptocurrency in exchange for a digital key to unlock it.